 I believe that the ability to help others is also found and grown from our own willingness to set aside what we think we know to explore additional aspects that contribute to one’s humanity and wholeness.
 Compassion for our shared experiences becomes a beautiful foundation for accessing our competencies, sharing resources, facilitating change, and maintaining momentum on the journey to support others and nurture optimal outcomes.

 * Jennifer is not a doctor, medical professional, healthcare provider, therapist, counselor, or lawyer.
-While she does talk about conscientious, ethical service provision and stewardship, you are ultimately in charge of and responsible for the decisions and investments that you choose or do not choose to make for yourself, your business and and/or your clients.
-Seeing clients without protocols for prevention, legal issues, and a clinical referral process is at your own risk.
-Jennifer's consulting and coaching services are not a substitute for legal advice, including when matters of ethics and compliant marketing are being discussed.
+Jennifer's coaching and consulting sessions, along with any discussions of ethics and compliance, are not to be used or substituted as legal advice.
+Your decision to book and participate in these sessions or onboard her as a coach or consultant within your organization, does not create a relationship in which she becomes your legal counsel or compliance representative in any form or capacity.
+You, and/or your organization are ultimately in charge of and responsible for seeking out a legal professional for all legal matters, including compliance, and doing your own due diligence, including reviewing your own marketing, policies, procedures, and professional practices.
+Offering peer support or seeing clients without policies and proceedures in place, protocols for prevention, and a clinical referral process is at your own risk.
+You are ultimately in charge of and responsible for the decisions and investments that you choose or do not choose to make for yourself, your business, your clients, and/or the people you serve and support.
 None of her services nor the support she provides are a substitute for when you need to find a lawyer, therapist, or a qualified professional.
 Jennifer does not assume your risk.
 Approaching or messaging Jennifer with questions or in the name of getting support does not constitute or create a service agreement.
-Nothing Jennifer shares through any medium are to be used as a substitute for medical care, counseling, psychotherapy, nor are to be regarded as legal, or financial advice.
-Jennifer does not focus on income generating activities.
+Jennifer does not provide crisis intervention.
+Nothing Jennifer shares through her website, programs, products, materials, or the content she shares across social media platforms is to be used as a substitute for professional medical care, therapy, clinical mental health care, or counseling, nor is intended as medical, theraputic, legal, or financial advice.
 Jennifer does not teach you how to make more money.
 As a matter of ethics, she must be upfront that current pricing trends in the majority of the market are a conflict of interest based on her mission, and priorities.
 By filling out any forms or submitting information through forms, email links, or a chat app on this site, please be aware that you are consenting to the form builder and chat app collecting and processing the information you provided and are indicating that Jennifer Ann Falandys can send you a follow-up message or email.
 Please see her Service Disclaimer and Privacy Policy for full disclosures.

 🌿 Designed January 2025